Biles returns to Olympic competition, wins bronze on beam

-The American gymnastics superstar won bronze during the balance beam final on Tuesday, a week after she took herself out of several competitions to focus on her mental health.
+The American gymnastics superstar earned her seventh Olympic medal and second in Tokyo with a third-place finish in the balance beam final on Tuesday, a week after she took herself out of several competitions to deal with a mental block that prevented her from twisting while performing.

-Biles earned her seventh career Olympic medal — tied with Shannon Miller for the most by an American in gymnastics — by drilling a slightly watered-down version of her usual routine in front of a crowd that included IOC President Thomas Bach.
+Biles drilled a slightly watered-down version of her usual routine in front of a crowd that included IOC President Thomas Bach.
+The bronze — matching the one she captured in Rio de Janeiro five years ago — moved her into a tie with Shannon Miller for the most Olympic medals by an American gymnast.

+“This definitely feels sweeter than Rio’s bronze medal on beam because I did a good beam routine,” she said.

 Biles, using a double-pike dismount — no twisting required — posted a score of 14.000.
 That was good enough for bronze behind the Chinese duo of gold medalist Guan Chenchen (14.633) and Tang Xijing (14.233).